christso/hope-mn-link/README.md

 - [x] Create web3 event listener on HDMD.
 - [ ] Store event log in MongoDB.
 Each event in HDMD will be a document.
 Each event in DMD will be another document.
 We need to link both documents and use the database to provide a reconciliation of both blockchains.
 The documents must store txnId.
+- [ ] Create RESTful API using Express so that we can call different functions via the web browser.

 ## Mint